TheThingKnownAsKit/obsidian-vaults/Spring_2025/RAIK-370H, Data & Models II/Exams/RAIK-370H Midterm 1 Master Document.md

 Unsupervised algorithm for grouping similar features based on just locality of data

 Steps:
-1. Initialize K randomly placed points, called centroid
+1. Initialize K randomly placed points, called centroids
 2. Compute the distance from every centroid K to every other point in the data set and assign every point in the data set to its nearest centroid
 3. Move each centroid K to the new centroid based on all assigned nearest points
 4. Repeat until no change in any centroid or until a max number of iterations reached